-In an abundance of caution due to concerns regarding the COVID-19 virus, the Community Development reception on the third floor of the Public Service Center has been closed beginning Tuesday, March 17.
+In an abundance of caution due to concerns regarding the COVID-19 virus, Animal Control is closed to in-person services.

 The closure decision was made in consideration of the health of customers, employees and the community.